In the Desert Logo

 A UV Haze filter to protect the front element Note on some small P&S cameras using a UV filter is not possible.

 A larger memory card.
-1 gig is good.
-Note most cameras only come with a small card, if any.
+Note most cameras only come with a small card, if any at all.

 How much extra stuff do I need?